Fundamentals: Healthy Heart

 This blend of herbs has been specifically formulated to provide targeted support for dogs in cardiac distress.
 The herbs selected work to optimise cardiac input, enhance vascular performance, reduce oedema (fluid retention) and minimise oxidative stress within the body.

-Hawthorn Berry: Hawthorn berry helps to improve the general function of the heart and can steady and strengthen a weak or irregular heartbeat, lower blood pressure, and lessen hardening of the arteries.
-Hawthorn works by enhancing oxygen utilization by the heart muscles; improving blood supply to the heart by dilating the coronary arteries; improving metabolism in the heart, which increases the heart’s force of contraction; helping stabilize cardiac activity, thus eliminating some types of rhythm disturbances; and reducing blood pressure.
-Hawthorn is the richest natural source of flavanoids
+Hawthorn berry helps improve the general function of the heart and can steady and strengthen a weak or irregular heartbeat.
+It can also help lower blood pressure, and reduce hardening of the arteries.
+Hawthorn works by enhancing oxygen utilisation by the heart muscles, thereby improving blood supply to the heart by dilating the coronary arteries.
+This improves metabolism in the heart, increasing the heart’s force of contraction, helping stabilise cardiac activity, thus eliminating some types of rhythm disturbances; and reducing blood pressure.
+Hawthorn is the richest natural source of flavonoids.

-Gotu Kola: Gotu Kola contains compounds such as triterpenoid saponins which can help reduce swelling, supports blood vessel strength and integrity and improve peripheral blood circulation.
+Gotu Kola contains compounds such as triterpenoid saponins which can help reduce swelling, supporting blood vessel strength and integrity, thereby improving peripheral blood circulation.
 It can also serve as a mild diuretic.
 Gotu Kola is a rejuvenative nervine, ideal for balancing the nervous system, supporting the body’s inherent ability to acclimate to stress.